RyanJeong/C_KNR/chapter1/README.md

 	2. 외부 변수와 함수가 서로 다른 파일에 선언된 경우, extern 키워드 필수<br>
 * 문자를 처리하는 변수의 type을 char 형이 아닌 int 형을 사용하는 이유는 ASCII 코드와 같이 양의 정수로 이루어진 문자는 상관 없지만 EOF(-1)과 같은 값은 char 형으로 처리할 수 없음<br>

+## 예제
+* [1-01](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-01) : Run the "hello world" program on your system.
+Experiment with leaving out parts of the program, to see what error messages you get.<br>

+* [1-02](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-02) : Experiment to find out what happens when printf 's argument string contains \c, where c is some character not listed above.<br>

+* [1-03](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-03) : Modify the temperature conversion program to print a heading above the table.<br>

+* [1-04](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-04) : Write a program to print the corresponding Celsius to Fahrenheit table.<br>

+* [1-05](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-05) : Modify the temperature conversion program to print the table in reverse order, that is, from 300 degrees to 0.<br>

+* [1-06](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-06) : Verify that the expression getchar() != EOF is 0 or 1.<br>

+* [1-07](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-07) : Write a program to print the value of EOF.<br>

+* [1-08](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-08) : Write a program to count blanks, tabs, and newlines.<br>

+* [1-09](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-09) : Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.<br>

+* [1-10](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-10) : Write a program to copy its input to its output, replacing each tab by \t , each backspace by \b , and each backslash by \\ .
+This makes tabs and backspaces visible in an unambiguous way.<br>

+* [1-11](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-11) : How would you test the word count program?
+What kinds of input are most likely to uncover bugs if there are any?<br>

+* [1-12](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-12) : Write a program that prints its input one word per line.<br>

+* [1-13](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-13) : Write a program to print a histogram of the lengths of words in its input.
+It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.<br>

+* [1-14](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-14) : Write a program to print a histogram of the frequencies of different characters in its input.<br>

+* [1-15](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-15) : Rewrite the temperature conversion program of Section 1.2 to use a function for conversion.<br>

+* [1-16](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-16) : Revise the main routine of the longest-line program so it will correctly print the length of arbitrarily long input lines, and as much as possible of the text.<br>

+* [1-17](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-17) : Write a program to print all input lines that are longer than 80 characters.<br>

+* [1-18](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-18) : Write a program to remove all trailing blanks and tabs from each line of input, and to delete entirely blank lines.<br>

+* [1-19](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-19) : Write a function reverse(s) that reverses the character string s .
+Use it to write a program that reverses its input a line at a time.<br>

+* [1-20](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-20) : Write a program detab that replaces tabs in the input with the proper number of blanks to space to the next tab stop.
+Assume a fixed set of tab stops, say every n columns.
+Should n be a variable or a symbolic parameter?<br>

+* [1-21](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-21) : Write a program entab that replaces strings of blanks with the minimum number of tabs and blanks to achieve the same spacing.
+Use the same stops as for detab .
+When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?<br>

+* [1-22](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-22) : Write a program to "fold" long input lines into two or more shorter lines after the last non-blank character that occurs before the n -th column of input.
+Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.<br>

+* [1-23](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-23) : Write a program to remove all comments from a C program.
+Don't forget to handle quoted strings and character constants properly.
+C comments do not nest.<br>

+* [1-24](https://github.com/RyanJeong/C/tree/master/chapter1/exercise1-24) : Write a program to check a C program for rudimentary syntax errors like unbalanced parentheses, brackets and braces.
+Don't forget about quotes, both single and double, escape sequences, and comments.
+(This program is hard if you do it in full generality.)<br>

 ## 소스코드
 ### 1.1 Getting Started<br>
 ```c